AckerApple/stripe-angular/README.md

 ```

 > For stripe-bank input fields, be sure to use the above mentioned link
->> Here is the most commonly used input fields
+>> Here is the most commonly used input fields:
 ```
 country: "US",
 currency: "usd",